Tubbz-alt/waving-z/README.md

     cmake .. -DCMAKE_BUILD_TYPE=Release
     cmake --build .

+## Prerequisites

+A cheap RTL SDR radio and/or an HackRF One wit the related software `rtl-sdr` and/or `hackrf` packages.

 ## Example command lines for the EU frequency

 The tools use the standard input and output to retrieve and generate